 The 22″ screen is best for people who want to start on-demand training iFit programs.
 On the flip side, if you’re not fond of the idea of using iFit, then there are more than likely better options out there for you.
 The people who love iFit absolutely love it, and we do too.
 It makes running on a treadmill fun and allows the user to do a wide range of running programs (16,000+) that automatically adjust the treadmill settings for you during your workout.
 How cool is that?

 Did we mention the Real-Time Workout Tracking?
 Examine your workout data with a microscope to determine whether you’re meeting your goals and making real progress.

-The feature we like the most is the Runners Flex Cushioning that provides the highest level of impact absorption to make running, jogging, and walking easier on your joints (especially your knees).
+The feature we like the most is the Runners Flex Cushioning which provides the highest level of impact absorption to make running, jogging, and walking easier on your joints (especially your knees).
 The wide 22″ x 60″ running belt accommodates everyone, including tall people.
-The 2950 is also one of the only premium treadmills we’ve reviewed that offers a decline angle up to -3%.
+The 2950 is also one of the only premium treadmills we’ve reviewed that offers a decline angle of up to -3%.

 Overall, there’s a lot to love about the NordicTrack 2950 and almost nothing not to like.

 - Awesome software (boots up quickly), virtually run anywhere in the world

 - iFit trainers will motivate anyone to stay in shape and consistent with their workouts

 - NordicTrack also provides built-in training programs if you want to skip iFit after the first year